eddiecastro/GP/README.md

 1. How were the models serialized and de-serialized?

     Parquet with Apache Arrow data type is the default used format with this ML model.
 More details on it can be read here:  https://github.com/vgpprasad91/MLEng_Exercise/wiki/Serialization-and-De-Serialization

+2. How the Machine Learning LifeCycle is managed?

+    The Machine Learning LifeCycle is managed through MLFLow.
+I primarily used MLFlow to monitor metrics and track these. https://github.com/vgpprasad91/MLEng_Exercise/wiki/Tracking-ML-LifeCycle